-Taking into consideration that region growing is performed to segment the structure of interest, the natural choice was to let the user control the size of the area of interest by keeping the hot-key pressed.
-This strategy allows to control the volumetric extent of the region growing.
-As mentioned in Section 5.1, OOBBs are computed during the growing process to estimate the extent of the initial growing.
-This is used to derive a reliable estimation of the local feature shape.
-By keeping the hot-key pressed, the region keeps on growing and the 3D view is updated in fixed time intervals.
-Within each interval, the growing process is continued until the diagonal length of the OOBB of the so far segmented set of voxels reaches the next predefined target size.
+computed during the growing process to estimate the extent of the initial growing which is used to derive a reliable estimation of the local feature shape.
+By keeping the hot-key pressed the region keeps on growing and the 3D view is updated in fixed time intervals.
+Between each interval, the growing process is continued until the diagonal length of the OOBB of the so far collected region member voxels reaches the next pre-defined target size.

-Integrating the knowledge about the user-indicated size of the area of interest, this can be utilized to improve the livesynchronized volumetric view regarding the demands of the user.
+Integrating the knowledge about the user-indicated size of the area of interest can be utilized to improve the live synchronized volumetric view with regard to the intended demands of the user.
 After each growing step, the viewpoint is optimized, the clipping planes are adjusted and the zoom for the 3D view is changed.
 Figure 9 shows intermediate steps of the growing process.
 These views are provided to the users while they keep the hot-key pressed.
 Whenever a satisfying result is reached a release of the key stops the update of the volumetric view.
-There is a smooth zoom out provided for each step as the user wants to examine a larger area of interest.
-The zoom factor is computed by projecting the OOBB of the currently segmented set of voxels on the screen, and allowing it to cover a certain amount of the available display area, e.g., 50%.
+It can be seen quite well that there is a smooth zoom out provided for each step as the user wanted to examine a larger area of interest.
+The zoom factor is computed by projecting the OOBB of the currently segmented voxels on the screen and allowing it to cover a certain amount of the available display area.